Bluedigi10/thiios-test-emmanuel-martinez-app/README.md

 Run the tests using the following command:

 php artisan test

-Brief Report
-Application Architecture:
-This application was made using laravel, the login and register methods were implemented usign the breeze starter tool, just need little modification to make it as was require.

 Key Decisions:
 I used basic configuration for laravel and using vue for the front, for their practicity